p-pavel/osgi-scala-maven/README.md

 You don't need stateful actors.
 You need async framework like cats-effect, or ZIO and distributed data structures (queues, maps, sets etc).

-Letter are provided with tools like SQL databases, beutiful Cassandra or in memory cluster Hazelcast.
+Latter are provided with tools like SQL databases, beutiful Cassandra or in memory cluster Hazelcast.

 You will not do any better.